Writing Effective Press Releases with Business Reporter Joseph Weber

 Business reporter Joseph Weber tells how and why some press releases from PR firms inspire articles and others don’t in this media relations deep dive about the future of print journalism in the network age.

 Joseph Weber was chief of correspondents for BusinessWeek, based in Chicago.
-Previously, he was Chicago bureau manager.
+Previously, he was the Chicago bureau manager.
 Weber joined BusinessWeek as a correspondent in Dallas.

 Among his many awards are an Excellence in Financial Journalism Award from the New York State Society of CPAs, two Peter Lisagor Awards from the Headline Club of Chicago, and a Distinguished Editorial Achievement Award from McGraw-Hill.